Have you heard of RGGI?

 New Hampshire has collected $33 million in revenue since joining the program in 2008.
 An independent report claims RGGI boosted the state's economy by $17 million and created 458 jobs.
 The program has added 46 cents to the average customer's monthly bill.

 One of the goals of RGGI is to encourage the power plants to emit less CO2.
 Coal and oil burning plants (3 of the 5 plants in NH) have more of a challenge as these fuels emit more CO2 than natural gas (the other 2 plants).
 In addition to finding ways to clean up their CO2 emissions, plants can explore capture and sequestration which involves storing their CO2 (difficult to execute in the North East), and offsets, in which the plants invest in CO2 reducing or absorbing projects such as planting trees.
 Offset credits may be used in place of allowances to meet up to 3.3% of a plants CO2 emissions.

-RGGI is seeking to lower the cap on carbon dioxide emissions from the current 165 million tons to 91 million tons in 2014.
+With the passage of HB 306, NH joined the 8 other RGGI states in lowering the cap on carbon dioxide emissions from the current 165 million tons to 91 million tons in 2014.
 The cap would be lowered an additional 2.5 percent per year from 2015 to 2020.
 Each state must ratify the new changes.

 This bill replaces the greenhouse gas emission reduction fund with the energy efficiency fund, calls for rebates to electric power ratepayers, and allocates the remaining proceeds received by the state from the sale of allowances to core energy efficiency programs funded by system benefits charges.
 The bill also requires the legislative oversight committee on electric utility restructuring to monitor and report on certain core energy efficiency programs.